In one sentence:

 Real Example: Pax8 in the MSP Channel

 Pax8 is the dominant cloud distributor for the MSP channel in North America.
-Microsoft 365, Acronis, Bitdefender, Datto, and 200+ other SaaS vendors flow through Pax8 to ~40,000 MSPs.
-An MSP that wants to resell Microsoft 365 doesn't sign a contract with Microsoft directly — they sign with Pax8, who handles provisioning, monthly billing in their currency, support escalations, and consolidated invoicing across every SaaS line they resell.
+Microsoft 365, Acronis, Bitdefender, Datto, and 200+ other software vendors flow through Pax8 to ~40,000 MSPs.
+An MSP that wants to resell Microsoft 365 doesn't sign a contract with Microsoft directly — they sign with Pax8, who handles provisioning, monthly billing in their currency, support escalations, and consolidated invoicing across every software line they resell.
 Pax8 takes a small distribution margin; the MSP keeps the rest of the markup they charge their customer.

 A cloud distributor is worth considering when: